ellakoa/postcard-poem/content/posts/the-grand-shaft.md

   Standing in the well of light
   I contemplate each spiral flight
-  With each twist and turn I hear the comradely and the fear
+  With each twist and turn I hear the camaraderie and the fear

   I find myself counting as I climb
   202 steps, each staircase, each time.